Skip to main content

 Not because their price was better.
 Not because their work was better.
 Because they were faster.

-I can't tell you how many times I heard "Oh, I went with someone else, they got back to me faster" when I was managing a workroom.
-Not because their price was better.
-Not because their work was better.
+This comes up in almost every conversation we have with workroom owners.
+"I went with someone else, they got back to me faster."
+Not because the price was better.
+Not because the work was better.
 Because they were faster.

 If slow quoting costs you even two projects a month at an average of $2,500 each, that's $60,000 a year in lost revenue.
 Not lost profit.
 Lost revenue.
 Work that went to someone else because your quoting process couldn't keep pace with your production schedule.